Fred Seibert: Streaming video and Internet

+Media branding and cable television

-As a co-founder of MTV: Music Television and the channel's first creative director, Seibert was responsible for a complete rethinking of how the entire television industry was able to think of themselves as “brands.”
+Seibert played a key role in the ascendance of the modern cable television age (1980–2010).
+As MTV's first creative director, Seibert was responsible for a complete rethinking of how the entire television industry was able to think of themselves as “brands.”
 He guided his team to develop the original voice and visual identity for MTV, and went on to do the same at Nickelodeon, Nick-at-Nite (which he invented with his long time creative partner Alan Goodman), and Comedy Central.

+After a late 1970s stint with media promotion innovator Dale Pon at New York's WHN Radio, Seibert began his work at Warner-Amex Satellite Entertainment in 1980, original owner of Nickelodeon and The Movie Channel and would go on to launch MTV: Music Television on August 1, 1981.

 Initially, MTV had none of the kinds of programs that were thought of as "television," only more than 160 hours (there are 168 hours in a week) of music videos that were about three minutes each, and with no set schedule that could be promoted.
 Seibert had to develop an alternative promotional strategy that was completely different than traditional networks.
 The promos and network identifications his team produced did not resemble anything TV had every seen before, focusing on an approach that subtly made a series of "promises" to viewers in the wildest and most creative ways possible.
 The network identifications, 10-seconds each, were based on the MTV logo he commissioned and approved, designed by the Manhattan Design collective (that included his oldest childhood friend, Frank Olinsky).
 The logo mutated its design hundreds, thousands of ways, sometimes within one short animated film.
 Some senior network executives objected to a logo that did not remain constant, but the approach ultimately prevailed.
 The 10-second network IDs and the promos ultimately influenced graphic design and advertising for years to come.